 For example, you should never use a water-based extinguisher on an electrical fire.
 If you know what is burning, then check the extinguisher, as it will display what type of fire it is to be used with.
 TutorCare offers a practical fire extinguisher training course that teaches candidates how to use each type of fire extinguisher and looks at how to perform routine safety checks.

 If you are in a workplace or care home that has an elevator do not be tempted to use it when a fire has been discovered.
 Always use the stairs.

 Finally, once you are safely outside, call 999.
 If anyone is missing, do not go in under any circumstances.
 Inform the firefighters of who is missing and give them details of any disabilities they may have as well as the last known location.
 Returning to the property puts yourself and the firefighters at further risk when they could be helping others.

-TutorCare specialises in on-site and online training with courses covering all aspects of fire safety.
+TutorCare specialise tutor in on-site and online training with courses covering all aspects of fire safety.
 They offer fire extinguisher refresher courses, fire prevention awareness sessions, fire safety training with accreditation from the Chartered Insitute of Environmental Health (CIEH Fire Awareness Level 1, CIEH Fire Safety Principles Level 2 and CIEH Fire Safety Risk Assessment Level 3).
 Fire Marshalling courses and Risk Assessment training are also available.